-The Lee Myung-bak Administration also established the Public-Private Joint Regulatory Reform Task Force composed of government officials and staff from the PCNC and the Korea Chamber of Commerce and Industry, with the goal of reforming regulation in the field of business (Prime Minister's Office, 2013a).
-The task force hosted meetings jointly with local chambers of commerce and associations to engage in talks with the relevant people and visited industrial sites and engaged in face-to-face dialogues with business people.
-The task force is a private entity made up of experts and government officials, and is able to make rapid decisions regarding regulatory issues and proposals for their reform.
+The Lee Myung-Bak Administration also established the Public-Private Joint Regulatory Reform Task Force composed of government officials and staff from the PCNC and the Korea Chamber of Commerce and Industry, with the goal of reforming regulation in the field of business (Prime Minister's Office, 2013a).
+The Task Force hosted meetings jointly with local chambers of commerce and associations to engage in talks with the relevant people and visited industrial sites and engaged in face-to-face dialogues with business people.
+The Task Force is a private entity made up of experts and government officials, and is able to make rapid decisions regarding regulatory issues and proposals for their reform.
 Through such a system, the percentage of cases accepted as needing reform increased to 80 percent, from the previous 30 percent (Prime Minister's Office, 2013a).

-The government has pursued e-Government as a core vehicle to sharpen its competitive edge, based on its global-leading information technology (IT) network and software infrastructure, such as widespread broadband internet network, Government for Citizens (G4C), and Government for Business (G4B) Internet sites.
-It has initiated the 'Smart e-Government Strategy' to help people access public services without constraints of space, time, or medium by integrating Korea's cutting-edge IT technology and public services.
-The strategy is also part of continuous government efforts to address Korea's low birth rate, its ageing population, and other social issues, and to proactively respond to social security, public welfare, and future issues (Ministry of Security and Public Administration, 2013).
+The government has pursued e-Government as a core vehicle to sharpen its competitive edge, based on its global-leading IT network and software infrastructure, such as widespread broadband internet network, Government for Citizens (G4C) and Government for Business (G4B) internet sites.
+It has initiated the 'Smart e-Government Strategy' to help people access public services without constraints of space, time or medium through integrating Korea's cutting-edge IT technology and public services.
+The strategy is also part of continuous government efforts to address the low birth rate, an ageing population, and other social issues, and to proactively respond to social security, public welfare and future issues (Ministry of Security and Public Administration, 2013).